 Consent is an informed, affirmative, knowing, unambiguous, and conscious decision by each participant to engage in mutually agreed-upon sexual activity.
 Consent is voluntary and must be given without coercion, force, threats, or intimidation.
 Consent means positive cooperation in the act or expression of intent to engage in the act pursuant to an exercise of free will.
 Even though consent does not necessarily need to be verbal, relying purely on non-verbal communication can lead to misunderstandings; a spoken agreement is the most clearly indicated form of consent.
 Consent may not, in any way, be inferred from silence, passivity, lack of resistance, or lack of an active response alone; assuming that consent is given by the absence of a "No" is wrong.
 Consent is revocable.
-Consent to some form of sexual activity does not imply consent to other forms of sexual activity.
 Consent to sexual activity on one occasion is not consent to engage in sexual activity on another occasion.
 A current or previous dating or sexual relationship, by itself, is not sufficient to constitute consent.
 Even in the context of a relationship, there must be mutual consent to engage in sexual activity.
+Consent is exual activity.
 Consent must be ongoing throughout a sexual encounter and can be revoked at any time.
 Once consent is withdrawn, the sexual activity must stop immediately.